patkruk/Laravel-Cached-Settings/README.md

 ## Artisan Commands

-The packages provides 4 different artisan commands for convenience:
+The packages provides 4 different artisan commands for your convenience:

 ### Setting a parameter: